Extreme Rules (2021): Storylines

-The event comprised seven matches, including one on the Kickoff pre-show, that resulted from scripted storylines, where wrestlers portrayed heroes, villains, or less distinguishable characters in scripted events that built tension and culminated in a wrestling match or series of matches.
+The event comprised seven matches, including one on the Kickoff pre-show, that resulted from scripted storylines.
 Results were predetermined by WWE's writers on the Raw and SmackDown brands, while storylines were produced on WWE's weekly television shows, Monday Night Raw and Friday Night SmackDown.

 On the July 23 episode of SmackDown, after Roman Reigns declined John Cena's challenge to a match for the Universal Championship at SummerSlam, Finn Bálor challenged Reigns for the title at the event, which Reigns accepted.
 During the contract signing, however, an altercation occurred, resulting in Cena signing the contract and becoming Reigns' opponent at SummerSlam where Reigns retained.
 Bálor then got his opportunity at the title on the September 3 episode of SmackDown, but he was unsuccessful.
 A rematch between the two for the Universal Championship was scheduled for Extreme Rules.
 On the September 10 episode, it was revealed that Reigns would be facing Bálor's alter ego, "The Demon", and it was later stipulated to be an Extreme Rules match.

 At SummerSlam, Bianca Belair was originally set to defend the SmackDown Women's Championship against Sasha Banks.
 However, Banks was unable to appear for unknown reasons.
 Carmella was then announced as Banks' replacement.
 Before the match could begin, however, Becky Lynch, in her first appearance since the Raw after Money in the Bank in May 2020, made a surprise return, attacked Carmella, challenged Belair, and subsequently defeated her in 26 seconds to win the title.
 On the following SmackDown, Belair challenged Lynch to a rematch, however, Lynch refused.
 Belair then won a fatal four-way elimination match to become the number one contender.
 The following week, Belair challenged Lynch to a match for that night, but Lynch again refused, stating she would defend the title when she was ready.
 Later backstage, WWE officials Adam Pearce and Sonya Deville told Lynch that she would defend the title against Belair at Extreme Rules.